 After intense or prolonged exercise, your metabolism stays elevated for up to 12 to 24 hours, and in extreme cases, for up to 48 hours.
 Exercise physiologists call this “excess postexercise oxygen consumption” (EPOC).
 Some trainers call it “the afterburn effect.”

 The number of extra calories burned from EPOC is related to intensity and duration, but intensity is the critical factor.
 Increases in duration produce a linear increase in EPOC, while increases in intensity produce an exponential increase in EPOC.
 The downside is that EPOC only kicks in after very intense exercise such as high-intensity interval training (HIIT).
-[For more on this strategy, see “HIIT It!” in the December 2008 archives.]
+[For more on this strategy, see “HIIT It!”.]

 If you can’t tolerate intense exercise right now — either physically or psychologically — then don’t do it until you feel ready.
 Low- and moderate-intensity exercise is by no means ineffective, it simply takes more time or volume to burn the same amount of fat.
 As you continue exercising, you’ll find that your tolerance for brief stints of more intense exercise will increase.
 Begin building brief periods of jogging into your walking routine, or brief periods of sprinting into your jogging routine, and you’ll find that you get better results in less time, and also feel your energy levels, strength and endurance increasing.